waldronlab/curatedMetagenomicData/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The curatedMetagenomicData package provides microbial taxonomic, functional, and gene marker abundance for samples collected from different body sites.
+curatedMetagenomicData provides standardized, curated human microbiome data for novel analyses.
+The package includes gene families, marker abundance, marker presence, pathway abundance, pathway coverage, and relative abundance for samples collected from different body sites.
+The bacterial, fungal, archaeal, and taxonomic abundance of each sample’s raw data were calculated with MetaPhlAn3 and the metabolic functional potential was calculated with HUMAnN3.
+The curated metadata and profiled raw data are available as (Tree)SummarizedExperiment objects.

 ## Installation